readium/architecture/streamer/parser/a11y-metadata-parsing.md

 The array is created from:

 - the `meta` elements whose `property` attribute has the value `a11y:certifierCredential`.
-Their value is pushed to the array;
+Their value (i.e. child textual content) is pushed to the array;
 - the `link` elements whose `property` attribute has the value `a11y:certifierCredential`.
-Their value is pushed to the array – the value is expected to be a URL.
+The value of their `href` attribute is pushed to the array – the value is expected to be a URL.

 ## CertifierReport